trustmytravel/woocommerce-tmt-gateway/README.md

 If you do not use the Bookings Extension, and have an alternate means of defining booking start and end dates, you can create your own version of the pluggable function `tmt_line_item_data` (see code examples below).

 Trust My Travel offer multiple currency payment (MCP) options to the traveller meaning that you can transact in multiple currencies.
 On successful completion of an MCP booking, the total and currency of the payment are logged to post meta fields and a message is displayed indicating what the customer paid, and in which currency.
-Should you wish to override the WooCommerce booking currency and amount with this, you can make use of the woocommerce_tmt_after_successful_payment action (see code examples below).
+Should you wish to perform more complex actions than this, you can make use of the woocommerce_tmt_after_successful_payment action (see code examples below).

 ## Settings ##
 You can find the settings for the TMT Gateway in the "Checkout" section of WooCommerce "Settings": yoursite/wp-admin/admin.php?page=wc-settings&tab=checkout&section=tmt

 **Enable / Disable**

 Check enable to enable the gateway.

 **Title**

 The title to display on the payment form.

 **Credit Card Input CSS**

 CSS to be passed to the Spreedly generated credit card input box on the payment form.

 **CVV Input CSS**

 CSS to be passed to the Spreedly generated CVV input box on the payment form.

 **Spreedly Environment Key**

 Trust My Travel Spreedly Environment Key.
 To be supplied by Trust My Travel.

 **Trust My Travel Token**

 Trust My Travel API Token.
 To be supplied by Trust My Travel.

 **Live Mode**

 Tick to process live bookings, leave unchecked to work in sandbox mode and work with test credit card data.

 ## Code Examples ##